nathanielburman/HOMOSEXUALITY-THE-CULTURE-OF-LIFE-AND-PRISION/README.md

 AIDS is a Marvel Super Heros!
 The AIDS Virus.
 A complicated and Most Beautiful of all Virus.
+She is pissed.

+...

+A homosexual man, a HOMO with all caps, a very proud homo named Ho, Ho.
+Her enemy, with blond hair sitting there on his head like it doesnt give a fuck.
+That hair lays there even, streatching out long on his head, flicking its toes and streatching out all the way.
+The prison is run by injustice and this homosexual is breaking out of prison, where he controls itk today.

 ...

 Act 4
 The next school is chosen: a mixed school.